sanguine-squid/sanguine-squid/README.md

 💉 I curse... a lot.
 I also use emotes (like :3c :0 :D :) ) and LMAO a lot.
 If this bothers you idk don't talk to me.

+💉 I curse... a lot.
+I also use emotes (like :3c :0 :D :) ) and LMAO a lot.
+If this bothers you idk don't talk to me.

 💉 I hide people casually!
 Usually its nothing bad, you're either part of a fandom I don't like or are standing in front of someone I'm talking too.
 Don't send your friends after me asking why I hid you, I'll hide them too.

 💉 I'm also very autistic about Dedf1sh, as I said before I selfship with them!
 I do my best to be respectful of kins and alters (I recognize you are seperate from your source :D) but if this ever makes you uncomfortable please let me know!
 Also unrelated but I use they/them pronouns for Dedf1sh and I would appreciate if you did too when talking to me (not a requirement tho you're allowed to have your own hcs, I also love hearing other's interpretations of F1shie!!).

+💉 Just as a general thing if I ever say anything that makes you uncomfortable, please let me know!

 </div>

 <h1 align="center">
      💉 DNI 💉
 </h1>
-💉 MINORS!!!
-MINORS FUCK OFF IM NOT COMFORTABLE INTERACTING WITH YOU
+💉 <b>MINORS!!!</b> MINORS FUCK OFF IM NOT COMFORTABLE INTERACTING WITH YOU

 💉 Basic DNI criteria

 💉 PROSHIPPERS ESP FUCK OFF I HATE YALL

 💉 Anti-furry, anti-selfship, anti-therian, anti-kink

+💉 Calf1sh shippers (mainly the ones who just use F1sh as ship filler and don't actually care about them as a character)

+💉 No Straight Roads fans (UNLESS WE ARE FRIENDS ALREADY)